jstaursky/findscale/README.md

 ```
 ./findscale piano <Key>
 ```
-so for example, running `./findscale piano B` will result in,
+so for example, running `./findscale piano Ab` will result in,

 ![Ab-major-scale](./examples/Ab-major-scale.png)
+*Ab-major-scale*
 Currently, findscale will only display the 1st scale listed in the config file found in `findscale/src/conf/scale.list`.
 It is the next item on the TODO list to implement a widget to change this so any scale listed in `scale.list` can be selected individually and the graphic will be updated accordingly.